 The minimum capacity of a stadium must be 10.000 spectators for Superliga matches of which at least 3.000 spectators must be individually seated.
-This criterion may also be met at a closed stadium by ensuring a capacity of at least 6.000 spectators of which at least 4.000 must be individually seated.
+This criterion may also be met at a closed and covered stadium by ensuring a capacity of at least 6.000 spectators of which at least 4.000 must be individually seated.
+In such case, all 6.000 seats must be covered.